GerardoSant/GerardoSant/README.md

 ### Who am I?

 - 🎓 Recently graduated as software engineer at [ULPGC](https://www.ulpgc.es/)
-- 💻 Passionate of back-end and front-end develop.
+- 💻 Passionate of back-end and front-end development.
 - ✍ Highly motivated to develop my skills and grow as a programmer.